What Is Indriya?

 • Buddhi Indriyas – instruments of perception

-child smelling flowers in a garden
+child smelling flowers against a blue watercolour eye background

 Who is Indra?